SlalomBuildATL/buckley/README.md

 # Features
 ## Workstation Setup (`bcli install`)
 Buckley has a library of useful tools and packages that can be easily installed on your workstation via the command line.
+For help with commands, run `bcli install --help`

 ### Usage
 For a list of available packages run `bcli install --list`